This document (in French only) explains how to:

 IMPORTANT: DO NOT use Internet Explorer to download the style CV_commun_canadien!

-The Office of Research / Centre for Technological Development (BRCDT) "promotes research by assisting professors and researchers in preparing their grant applications and in negotiating R&D contracts and framework agreements.
+The Office of Research / Centre for Technological Development (BRCDT) (in French only) "promotes research by assisting professors and researchers in preparing their grant applications and in negotiating R&D contracts and framework agreements.
 The BRCDT also helps secure financial support for projects and administers research funds."

 BRCDT maintains a calendar with funding deadlines (in French only) for different grants.